 Depending on the scale of the project, you may have to hire a company to come and take care of the repairs for you.
 The cost of this varies greatly depending on a few different factors.
 For one, you need to take into account how much work is actually being done.
 For example, filling in cracks is going to be drastically cheaper than repaving the whole surface.

 You’ll also need to receive an estimate from your chosen company beforehand.
 Different businesses charge different amounts.
 However, this generally means that different businesses also deliver a different level of quality.
 Affordability is important, but a new driveway is an investment and you want it to last for many years.
+An important preventative measure is regularly cleaning your driveway.
+Learn to do so properly.

 How Can We Serve You?